 In my assessment, being a learner is not a judgement of what we know or don’t know.
 Rather, I think that when we declare ourselves as learners we are declaring that we are open to possibilities.
 We are saying that we are willing to be a learner and we are willing to allow someone or something to be our teacher.
 We are saying that we won’t hold our opinions and assessments as truth and that, instead, we will look to see what other possibilities may be available to us.
 For example, in the past, it might have served me to consider Person X as difficult; perhaps doing so took care of my need to justify why I didn’t understand what Person X was asking me to help them with.
 However, by being a learner, I may be able to see that my assessment of Person X as difficult is simply my assessment, and I may be able to learn something about Person X that leads to me interacting with them in a way that doesn’t have me interpreting them as “being difficult”.

-Being a learner feels like such a special place to me; that place of admitting that we don’t know, while being fulling prepared to learn whatever is waiting to be learned.
-It feels incredibly powerful to me.
+To me, being a learner feels like such a special place; that place of admitting that we don’t know, while being fulling prepared to learn whatever is waiting to be learned.
+It feels incredibly powerful.
 It is a place that has helped me to grow from situations where, once upon a time, I may have given up.
 And I think that is rather awesome.

 Points to Ponder…